mccoderpy/discord.py-message-components/README.rst

     client.run('Your Bot-Token here')

-Another (complex) example where a small Embed will be sent; you can move the small white ⬜ with the Buttons:
+Another (complex) example where an embed will be sent; you can move the small white ⬜ with the buttons:

 .. code-block:: python